alan-turing-institute/sqlsynthgen/docs/source/tutorials/airbnb.rst

 The next time we run ``make-generators``, the config-specified row generator will override the default one and we will not need to edit the ``ssg.py`` directly any more.

+You may notice in the above code block a few magical-seeming keywords, namely ``generic``, ``dst_db_conn``, and ``orm``, that deserve an explanation.

+- ``generic`` is the object that is used to reference Mimesis providers, which you already met earlier.
+- ``dst_db_conn`` is a SQLAlchemy database connection object for the destination database.
+Generator functions can use it to for example fetch a random ID for a row in a different table, which is what the ``generic.column_value_provide.column_value`` generator above does.
+- ``orm`` is the module of the ``orm.py`` file.

+As you write a configuration for row generators to use, the names of the generator functions and the arguments passed to these generator functions should consist of these three objects and their fields, constants, and one additional special case called `SRC_STATS` that we will introduce in the next section.

 We can also use the custom row generators to add more fidelity to the data.
 Examples include specifying that a column’s value should be an integer in a given range or should be chosen at random from a list of acceptable values.
 We see below that we have used these techniques to populate the ``sessions.secs_elapsed`` column with random integers in the range 0-3,600 and ``sessions.action`` with any one of the three most common action types from the source dataset: